 The Bell Inn

 On a summer’s day, the beer garden overlooking the green is a fantastic place to watch the world go by or a game of cricket.
 A popular spot for dog walkers as it is dog-friendly and hikers, canal boat travellers and food lovers.
-The pub also offers four-star bed & breakfast accommodation in nice surroundings.
+The Bell Inn also has bed-and-breakfast holiday accommodation.
+Which is ideal if you are looking for a great place to stay in the village.

 The Three Horseshoes